 localStorage in JavaScript

 localStorage can be considered a close relative to cookies, in that it allows you to store data within the user's browser.
-It was introduced with HTML5 as a more capacious mechanism for storing meaningful amounts of data clientside in a secure and persistent manner.
-Whereas cookies generally cannot exceed around 4KB in size, localStorage can utilise much more space on the user's system.
-Although the spec does not define how much space a browser should allow to a domain, it is generally accepted that 2.5MB is the minimum, whereas most browsers allow around 5MB.
+It was introduced with HTML5 as a more capacious mechanism for storing meaningful amounts of data clientside.
+Whereas cookies generally cannot exceed around 4KB in size, localStorage can usually use more space on the user's system.
+The specification does not set a fixed quota: the amount available varies by browser, origin, browsing mode, and storage policy, and a write can fail when storage is unavailable or full.

-Unlike cookies, localStorage does not have an expiry date, and is not transmitted back and forth when the client communicates with a resource belonging to the website.
-It offers a much cleaner solution than attempting to use cookies with a decadeplus expiry date as a storage medium.
+Unlike cookies, localStorage does not have an itemlevel expiry date and is not transmitted automatically with requests.
+It normally persists across browser sessions, but users, browsers, privatebrowsing rules, and storage policies can still clear or deny it.
+It offers a cleaner solution than attempting to use cookies with a decadeplus expiry date as a storage medium for nonsensitive preferences.

 Setting